drhsqlite/pikchr/doc/userman.md

 # Single-Pass Design

-Both Pikchr and legacy-PIC operate on a single-pass design.
+Both Pikchr and PIC operate on a single-pass design.
 Objects can refer to other objects that occur before them in the script, but not to objects that occur later in the script.
 Any computations that go into placing an object occur as the object definition is parsed.
 As soon as the newline or semicolon that terminates the object definition is reached, the size, location, and characteristics of the object are fixed and cannot subsequently be altered.
-(One exception:  sub-objects that are part of a container (discussed later) are placed relative to the origin of the container.
-Their shape and locations relative to each other are fixed, but their final absolute position is not fixed until their container itself is fixed.)
+(One exception:  sub-objects that are part of a `[]`-container (discussed later) are placed relative to the origin of the container.
+Their shape and locations relative to each other are fixed, but their final absolute position is not fixed until the `[]`-container itself is fixed.)

-The single-pass approach contributes to the conceptual simplicity of Pikchr (and legacy-PIC).
+The single-pass approach contributes to the conceptual simplicity of Pikchr (and PIC).
 There is no "solver" that has to work through forward and backward layout constraints to find a solution.
 This simplicity of design helps to keep Pikchr scripts easy to write and easy to understand.